 Award recipients are chosen by a competitive selection process and must use the award to defray eligible study or intern abroad costs.
 These costs may include program tuition, room and board, books, local transportation, insurance and international airfare.

 To be eligible for a Gilman Scholarship, an applicant must:

 - Be a citizen of the United States;

 - Be an undergraduate student in good standing at an accredited institution of higher education in the United States;

-- The applicant must be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant at the time of application or during the term of his/her study abroad program or internship;
+- Be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant during the term of his/her study abroad program or internship;

 - Be in the process of applying to, or accepted for, a study abroad or internship program approved for academic credit by the student’s home institution for up to one academic year.
 (Note: Minimum period of study in a single country of at least two weeks for community college students and four weeks for students from four-year institutions.)
 Proof of program acceptance is required prior to award disbursement; and